Transfer of Equity

 When transferring equity, there are two costs:

-- Your solicitors fee (ours are very transparent), and
+- Your solicitors fee (our fees are transparent), and

 - The Land Registry fee